If someone you know is becoming increasingly forgetful, encourage them to see a GP to talk about the early signs of dementia.

 A GP will ask how the symptoms have developed over time.
 They may also do a memory test and physical examination.
 Blood tests may be done to check if the symptoms are being caused by another condition.

-If other causes can be ruled out, the GP will usually refer your friend or relative to a memory clinic, or other specialist service, where they may have more assessments to confirm whether they have dementia.
+If other causes can be ruled out, the GP may refer your friend or relative to a memory clinic, or other specialist service, where they may have more assessments to confirm whether they have dementia.

 Read more about how dementia is diagnosed.